Dražeta: Inscription on a stećak

-("My stone was carved by Dražeta and inscription was engraved by Husan, not to show that I existed, but that I do not exist any more.
-Anno Domini 1258.")
+("My stone was carved by Dražeta and the inscription engraved by Husan, not to show that I existed, but that I exist no longer.
+In the year of Our Lord 1258.")

 Hrisovulje of Dečani

-Name Dražeta and name or surname Dražetin are mentioned in the "Hrisovulje of Dečani" ("Dečanske hrisovulje"), which are medieval Serbian documents written in the time when Dečani monastery was built, in the first half of the 14th century.
-These documents contain census that recorded inhabitants of the Dečani manor, and among the inhabitants, there were persons that had mentioned names.
-The "Hrisovulje of Dečani" were written around 1330/1331.
+The name Dražeta and the name or surname Dražetin appear in the Hrisovulje of Dečani (Dečanske hrisovulje), a set of medieval Serbian charters compiled during the construction of the Dečani Monastery in the first half of the 14th century.
+These documents include censuses of the population living on the monastic estates and were written around 1330–1331.

-Name Dražeta is found in the "Second hrisovulja of Dečani", and it was recorded in the village Dobra Reka, which was located in the territory of present-day Andrijevica municipality in Montenegro.
+The name Dražeta is recorded in the Second Dečani Charter in the village of Dobra Reka, located in the territory of present-day Andrijevica municipality in Montenegro: